Panderio/Kopernikus-challenge/readme.md

    - Average Time Between Images: 5 minutes and 43 seconds
    - Image Resolution: Mostly 1920 x 1080
    - Notes: Some images have noise with small intervals (42 seconds), and one image has a timestamp indicating a gap of approximately 2 to 3 days.

+## Questions

+**1. What did you learn after looking at our dataset?**

+After analyzing the dataset provided, I observed that it contains images from four different cameras, namely c10, c20, c21, and c23.
+Each camera's dataset exhibits distinct characteristics in terms of the number of images, average time intervals between images, and image resolutions.
+Camera c10 has 126 images with an average time interval of approximately 5 minutes and 45 seconds, mostly with a resolution of 640 x 480.
+Camera c20 has 324 images captured at an average time interval of 5 minutes and primarily with a resolution of 1920 x 1080.
+Camera c21 contains 146 images with an average time interval of 5 minutes and mostly having a resolution of 1920 x 1080.
+However, it includes an image ("c21_2021_03_27__10_36_36") that cannot be opened and an image ("c21_2021_03_27__12_53_37") with unusually small dimensions of 10 x 6.
+Camera c23 comprises 484 images with an average time interval of about 5 minutes and 43 seconds, mainly having a resolution of 1920 x 1080.
+Some images in this dataset have small intervals (e.g., 42 seconds), and one image indicates a significant gap of approximately 2 to 3 days.

+**2. How does your program work?**

+The program follows a multithreaded approach to efficiently process images from each camera.
+It utilizes three main files:

+- `imaging_interview.py`: Contains image processing functions, such as drawing color masks, preprocessing images, and comparing frames for change detection.

+- `image_utils.py`: Provides utility functions to work with image files, including extracting camera IDs and timestamps, resizing images, and grouping images by camera ID.

+- `challenge_interview.py`: The main file orchestrating the entire process.
+It starts by grouping images by camera ID using the utility functions.
+For each camera's image group, it performs the following steps:
+  - Selects a reference image to start the comparison process.
+  - Preprocesses the reference image for change detection using the `preprocess_image_change_detection` function.
+  - Compares the reference image with other images in the group by preprocessing each image similarly.
+  - Calculates the score and contour areas of differences between the reference and other images using the `compare_frames_change_detection` function.
+  - Based on the score and specified threshold, identifies and removes similar images from the dataset.

+**3. What values did you decide to use for input parameters, and how did you find these values?**

+For this project, the input parameters chosen are:

+- `threshold_score`: The threshold score determines the similarity threshold for removing similar images.
+I experimented with different values to strike a balance between removing true duplicates and retaining potentially relevant but similar images.

+- `gaussian_blur_radius_list`: This list contains radii for Gaussian blur applied during image preprocessing.
+The values help in reducing noise and smooth out the image for better comparison.
+I selected a value of [5] after trying out various radii.

+- `black_mask`: This parameter defines the percentage of black mask borders around the image, which helps eliminate irrelevant regions.
+I used the values (5, 10, 5, 0) to create a black mask around the image edges while preserving the central region.

+The selection of these values was based on experimentation and observation of the dataset.
+I adjusted the parameters to achieve the best results in terms of accurately detecting similar images while avoiding the loss of potentially unique images.

+**4. What would you suggest implementing to improve data collection of unique cases in the future?**

+To improve data collection of unique cases in the future, the following suggestions can be considered:

+- Timestamp Standardization: Implementing a consistent timestamp format across all cameras can aid in the proper organization and comparison of images.

+- Quality Control: Conduct regular quality checks to ensure all images are correctly captured, and there are no corrupted or unreadable images in the dataset.

+- Diverse Scenarios: Expanding the dataset to include images captured under diverse scenarios, lighting conditions, and angles can increase the dataset's richness and aid in training more robust models.

+- Manual Verification: Conduct manual verification and labeling of images to identify any false positives or negatives generated by the automated image similarity detection process.

+**5. Any other comments about your solution?**

+The solution provided is an efficient and effective approach to identify and remove similar images from a dataset collected from multiple cameras.
+By utilizing multithreading and image processing techniques, the program can process large datasets and compare images quickly.
+However, it is essential to carefully select the threshold and other parameters to strike the right balance between maintaining unique images and eliminating redundant content.
+Additionally, considering potential improvements to the data collection process and verifying results manually can further enhance the accuracy and reliability of the solution.

 ## Installation